 Hornbill Festival

-One of the grand festivals falling in the list of Indian festivals that is celebrated in Nagaland is none other than the Hornbill.
-This week long festival is celebrated to show respect to their culture and folklore.
+One of the grand festivals that fall on the list of Indian festivals that are celebrated in Nagaland is none other than the Hornbill.
+This week-long festival is celebrated to show respect for their culture and folklore.
 Also famed as the ‘Festival of Festivals’, Hornbill is all about celebrating the ancient tribal traditions, lifestyles, and heritage.

 Significance: Celebrated as the day to promote intercultural harmony between various tribes.

-Key attractions: On this day, there are various activities that take place throughout the week such as horse-riding, craft space, painting, flower show, herbal medicine sales, chilli eating challenge, performances, sports, games, and much more!
+Key attractions: On this day, various activities take place throughout the week, such as horse-riding, craft space, painting, flower show, herbal medicine sales, chilli eating challenge, performances, sports, games, and much more!

 Where: Nagaland